Ian-Ennis/Ian-Ennis/README.md

 Okay, so now the me part.

 I'm curious about languages and tools I don't know and I like to learn how to use them so I can give them meaningful applications, in.. well, applications.
-I also create music as witnessed ^above^ and enjoy many many other things, like nature and outdoor recreation, astronomy, mental health, and video games.. so seeing moose, and running away from charging moose; supernovas; fidget-spinners; and an old 90's game called Heroes of Might and Magic (thank you New World Computing) could all constitute SOLID examples of such interests.
-Oh, and another one by one of my all-time favorite software company relics from my childhood, Ambrosia Software (love you guys wherever you are these days), who created a wonderfully-brilliant series of games called Escape Velocity which inspired my Sigma Shipyards apps, below with my other works.
-Some of these are jokes (but the games aren't!)
+I also create music as witnessed ^above^ and enjoy many many other things, like nature and outdoor recreation, astronomy, mental health, and video games.. so seeing moose, and running away from charging moose; supernovas; fidget-spinners.. solid examples..

+Okay okay, all jokes aside, I'm an avid hiker, camper, climber, and all-around explorer of the mountains west of Denver where I'm originally from.
+I am perpetually fascinated with outer space and astronomy.
+I was raised by social workers and believe in promoting mental health awareness.
+And I've always appreciated the value of a good video game since playing old 90's mac games, like Heroes of Might and Magic (thank you New World Computing).
+And another one by one of my all-time favorite software company relics from my childhood, Ambrosia Software (love you guys wherever you are these days).
+Ambrosia created a wonderfully-brilliant series of games called Escape Velocity, which inspired my Sigma Shipyards apps, appearing first above my other works.

 ➢ [Sigma Shipyards](https://github.com/Ian-Ennis/sigma_shipyards) | Game-focused spaceship builder application with the purpose of immersing the user in sci-fi space retro-futurism